 Examples of our access reviews

-Our reviews of historic sites balance access improvements with heritage conservation.
-They include Luxulyan Valley World Heritage Site, Tintagel and Wheal Martyn China Clay Museum in Cornwall, Brunel Museum in London and Crich Tramway Village and Barrow Hill Roundhouse Museum in Derbyshire.
+Our reviews of historic sites range from small museums to large-scale landscapes.
+It is important to balance access improvements with heritage conservation and this draws on our skills in site and information design and visitor management.
+We have worked with landscape projects, such as Luxulyan Valley World Heritage Site and Tintagel in Cornwall.
+Museums include Wheal Martyn China Clay Museum in Cornwall, Brunel Museum in London and Crich Tramway Village and Barrow Hill Roundhouse Museum in Derbyshire.